zilliztech/milvus-backup/README.md

 Milvus-backup needs to visit Milvus proxy and minio cluster.
 Related config can be edited in `configs/backup.yaml`.
 > **Note**
 > Please make sure the config of Minio is correct.
 There are some differences for the default value of Minio config when the Milvus is deployed by docker-compose and k8s.
+> Remind it is not supported to backup data to a local path.
+Backup data is also stored in minio or some other kind of object storage your milvus used.

 |field|docker-compose |k8s|
 |---|---|---|